About the course

 - DPhil in Physiology, Anatomy and Genetics

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.

 Entry requirements for entry in 2019-20

 Within equal opportunities principles and legislation, applications will be assessed in the light of an applicant’s ability to meet the following entry requirements:

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in physical sciences (ie chemistry, computer science, engineering, mathematics, statistics or physics) or life sciences with strong mathematical skills.
+Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in physical sciences (ie chemistry, computer science, engineering, mathematics, statistics or physics).

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.

 However, entrance is very competitive and most successful applicants have or are on track to obtain a first-class degree, a GPA of 3.7 or the equivalent.

 If you hold non-UK qualifications and wish to check how your qualifications match these requirements, you can contact the National Recognition Information Centre for the United Kingdom (UK NARIC).